 When you pray for God’s own will to happen, He can answer your prayers 100% of the time.

-Have you ever tried praying God’s Word back to Him?
-What was your experience?
-Leave your thoughts in the comments!
+Do you pray God’s Word back to Him?
+What is your experience?
+Leave your thoughts in the comments, and please share this post also if it blessed you!